maxwen/jaudiotagger/README.md

 The compiled JAR library works on Android platform, has been tested on API level 14 and above.

+This is just a fork of [hexise's work](https://github.com/hexise/jaudiotagger-android) that is available on Jitpack.

 <h2>Source</h2>

 The source code is based on Jaudiotagger library version 2.2.3.